Tropical depression forms off Florida coast, would be first named storm of hurricane season

 TROPICAL STORM WATCH VS TROPICAL STORM WARNING: HERE'S THE DIFFERENCE

-A tropical storm is a cyclone with sustained wind speeds averaging 38 mph; any faster, and the storm develops into a hurricane.
+A tropical storm is a cyclone with sustained wind speeds averaging 38 to 73 mph; any faster, and the storm develops into a hurricane.

 Hurricane season normally starts on June 1, meaning that Arthur would be a preseason storm.
 Normally, activity increases substantially in August and peaks in mid-September, according to the National Weather Service (NWS).